-- Director of the inaugural Integrative Research and Ideas Symposium, the largest interdisciplinary research event ever held at UGA.
+- Director of the 2017-18 Integrative Research and Ideas Symposium, the largest interdisciplinary research event ever held at UGA.

-- Founder of the STEM Outreach Program, which connects students at Title 1 public schools with graduate student and faculty mentors in science, technology, engineering, and math, with funding from the President’s Venture Fund.
+- Founder of the ASPIRE K-12 Outreach Program, which connects underserved students at Title 1 public schools with graduate student and faculty mentors in science, technology, engineering, and math, with funding from the President’s Venture Fund.

 My research explores the "domain shift" in human behavior brought about by pervasive computer mediation in the day to day activities of modern humans.